AADI-Systems/AADI/docs/PRODUCT.md

 - Risks are discovered too late.
 - Cognitive load reduces decision quality.

-AADI focuses on reducing cognitive load.

-The goal is not to provide more information.
+The problem is not simply information overload.

-The goal is to help people understand:
+The deeper problem is:

+> Cognitive overload.

+AADI reduces cognitive load by helping people understand:

 - What matters most.
 - Why it matters.
 - What risks exist.
+- What options should be considered.
 - What should be prepared next.

 ---